Amutheezan/amutheezan.github.io/docs/ice.md

 #### **Instrumentation Con-Trolls**

 Apart from the last two topics discussed above, this is different.
 I had undergone quite a learning process during this period of ICE, semester 5.
-End of semester :stuck_out_tongue_closed_eyes: :relaxed:.I had learned two subjects, one is the control system and another is instrumentation.
+End of semester :stuck_out_tongue_closed_eyes: .I had learned two subjects, one is the control system and another is instrumentation.

 Control System means generally a feedback system that use to enhance the system performance by proper feedback of the values required.
 For ease of studies, these are deal with S - Domain regardless of the usual time Domain system.